lvendramin/TheGarageSandbox/README.md

 TheGarageSandbox
 ================

-Just a banch of projects to play in ciandt the garage (will be splitted into others projects if they grow)
+Just a bunch of projects to play in ciandt the garage (will be splitted into others projects if they grow)

 # PROJECTS

-## 7SegsDisplayHexCounter (By rmarco)
+## AnalogSingleDisplay (By rmarco)
 - Using 7 segments display, this project show all hexadecimal chars (0-F) into a loop.
 Enjoy the funny initialization =D

 ## leapServoController